AAStarCommunity/research/.website/_coverpage.md

 ## AAStar Research

-- <h2>We commit to build a open source infra for human digittal future:heart:</h2>
+- <h2>We commit to build a open source infra for human digital future:heart:</h2>

 <br>
 <br>